JSDale/COM624_Assignment/ReadMe.md

 front end.
 I plan to use a simple C# GUI for the technical demonstrator.
 The python backend will run in a docker container.

+## Prerequisite

+- Python 3.9
+- Erlang
+- RabbitMQ service running
+- dotnet runtime 5

 ## How to run the application

 ## How to run application in dev environment

 I used pycharm to create the python backend, wit a virtual environment.
-To get you up and running with the dependancies, I also included a requirements.txt file.
+To get you up and running with the dependencies, I also included a requirements.txt file.

 - First, run ```sh python3 -m venv <filepath of virtual env you want>```